Andi5986/oracle_simulator/README.md

 - `log` is the natural logarithm function.
 - `|x|` denotes the absolute value of `x`.

+## Underlying Calculation

+The core of this application is a function that calculates the amount of ETH needed based on several parameters: `task`, `user_base`, `currency_relation`, and `currency_volatility`.

+The function applies a logarithmic transformation to handle large values and reduce skewness, and it takes absolute values to ensure the function behaves the same way for positive and negative inputs.
+The function also accounts for currency volatility by increasing the hedge when volatility increases.

 ## Variables

 - **ETH** (dependent variable): The value of ETH, which is the target variable to predict.